 There are different versions of the game, but they all have similar gameplay.
 You can choose one among Family, Party, Deluxe, and Vegas versions.

-The Family edition is the easiest and best for families.
+The Family edition is .
 It has questions for people of all ages, so it’s much more inclusive.
 The Deluxe version is better for adults, and the Party version is meant for parties, as the name suggests.

 The game is fun because everyone can play.
 You don’t need to know the answers, and you probably won’t!
 Wits & Wagers is like a more beginner-friendly version of Shot in the Dark.
 Either way, it’s a great game for people who are just filling up their board game collections.